 The 2012 Annual Meeting of Stockholders of Prestige Brands Holdings, Inc. will be held on Friday, June 29, 2012, at 10:00 a.m.
-(Eastern Daylight Time), at ...
+(Eastern Daylight Time), at The DoubleTree Hotel Tarrytown, 455 South Broadway, Tarrytown, NY 10591.
 The Annual Meeting is being held for the following purposes:

-- 1. To elect five directors to serve until the 2013 Annual Meeting of Stockholders or until their earlier death, removal or resignation; - 2.
+- 1. To elect the five directors nominated by the Board of Directors and named in the accompanying Proxy Statement to serve until the 2013 Annual Meeting of Stockholders or until their earlier death, removal or resignation; - 2.
 To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Brands Holdings, Inc. for the fiscal year ending March 31, 2013; - 3.
-To vote on a non-binding resolution to approve the compensation of our named executive officers as disclosed in our Proxy Statement; - 4.
-To vote on Genomma's proposal to repeal any Bylaw amendment adopted by the Board without stockholder approval after September 2, 2009 and prior to the effectiveness of the resolution effecting such repeal; and - 5.
-To conduct other business as may properly be brought before the Annual Meeting of Stockholders or any adjournment or postponement thereof, including proposals to adjourn or postpone the meeting.
+To vote on a non-binding resolution to approve the compensation of our named executive officers as disclosed in our Proxy Statement; and - 4.
+To conduct other business as may properly be brought before the Annual Meeting or any adjournment or postponement thereof, including proposals to adjourn or postpone the meeting.